 Nevada primary turnout par for course despite COVID-19 changes

-This is the first time ballots have been mailed to all registered active voters in the state’s history.
+This is the first time ballots have been mailed to all registered active voters in Nevada’s history.

-Despite massive changes to the voting system, statewide turnout for Nevada’s primary election amid COVID-19 appears to be on pace for an average primary year with more than 309,000 who have already submitted their ballots.
+Despite massive changes to the voting system, statewide turnout for Nevada’s primary election amid COVID-19 appears to be on pace for that of an average primary year, with more than 309,000 who have already submitted their ballots.

 These figures represent the total number of ballots submitted, not counted votes.
 Voter signatures must be verified on each absentee ballot before it is officially counted.